Instructor Training at Diver's Depot

 Diver's Depot IDC/IE Facts

-An Emergency First Response Instructor Course is $150.00 and scheduled after the IDC and before the IE for those interested.
+An Emergency First Response Instructor Course is $150.00 and 120.00 payable to PADI, and scheduled after the IDC and before the IE for those interested.

 Each person attending the IDC is required to furnish or rent all open water equipment except tanks and weights.